 Harry Richman

-I am interested in problems in phylogenetics, tropical geometry (what's that??), combinatorics, and number theory.
+I am interested in problems in tropical geometry (what's that??), phylogenetics, combinatorics, and number theory.

 Before graduate school I studied math at MIT and the Math in Moscow program.